 2004

 • The network is officially renamed RWSN (Rural Water Supply Network).
-Theme coordinators employed for the three flagship activities.
+Theme coordinators were employed for the three flagship activities.
 The Steering Committee unanimously re-confirms Skat Foundation as the global secretariat for at least three more years

 2003